MattWestb/EFR32-FW/README.md

 Using the TYZS4 module in the ZBGW.

 ## [TUYA ZS3L Modul](tuya_ZS3L/README.md).
-tuya MG21 module wildly usined in tuya devices and is very nice !!
+tuya MG21 module wildly used in tuya devices and is very nice !!

 ## ["Branding" EFR32 devices](Branding_EFR32/README.md).
 Adding manufactur tocken with manufactur and board name in the device.